France says Putin promised no 'new military initiatives' near Ukraine in talks with Macron - 1330 & 95.5 WFIN

 France says Putin promised no ‘new military initiatives’ near Ukraine in talks with Macron

-It “makes it possible to consider de-escalation,” the officials said in a briefing note sent to journalists.
+Macron flew to Kyiv on Tuesday to meet with Ukraine’s president Volodymyr Zelenskyy, where during a joint press conference afterwards he said Putin had told him he would “not be the instigator of any escalation.”
+He said “no one was naive” but that he believed some progress had been made.

-If true, the promise could be an important sign Putin may be closer to taking Western diplomatic offers as a road out of the crisis, where the massing of tens of thousands of Russian troops near Ukraine has sparked fears of invasion.
+“For me it was about arranging things to prevent an escalation and open up new avenues … and that objective for me has been fulfilled,” Macron told reporters on the plane flying to Kyiv, according to AFP.

-The Kremlin on Tuesday downplayed the French officials comments, denying that any deal had been reached.
+If true, the commitment not to launch new military action could be an important sign may be closer to taking Western diplomatic offers as a road out of the crisis, where the Russian build up near Ukraine has sparked fears of invasion.

-Spokesman Dmitry Peskov said that the Financial Times, which first reported the French claims, had “simply written incorrectly.”
+But the Kremlin on Tuesday downplayed the French comments, denying that any deal had been reached.

-But in reality the French officials had not said a deal was reached, just that Putin had promised not to undertake new military initiatives and to initiate a “broader dialogue” that would need to include the rest of NATO countries.
+Peskov said Western countries for now were still ignoring Russia’s key demands for security guarantees that Ukraine never join NATO, saying while grateful for Macron’s efforts, “for now, of course, we can’t say we sense any real path to a resolution.”

-Peskov also confirmed the promise Russian troops will leave Belarus once the joint exercises there end on Feb.
+But Peskov did confirm the promise Russian troops will leave Belarus once the joint exercises there end on Feb.
 20.

 “No one has ever said that Russian troops will remain on the territory of Belarus, that has never been a question,” Peskov told reporters.
 “On the conclusion of these exercises the troops will return to their place of permanent deployment.”